defuse/bqp/blog-source/content/two-arguments-against-single-page-applications.md

     server side.
 The environment is predictable since you created it, and you can debug it since you're in control of it.

-These aren't reasons not to use single-page applications.
+These aren't reasons to reject single-page applications across the board.
 They're just more things to think about when you're deciding if you want to use a single-page application or not.